teganburns/NaturalLanguage_gRPC/README.md

 ### Running

-To run the programi, simply execute it!
+To run the program, simply execute it!
 ```
 ./natural_language
 ```